Methodology

 Data collection

-The SBCS uses a convenience sample of small businesses.
-A diverse set of partner organizations that serve the small business community contact businesses by email.1 The Federal Reserve Banks also directly contact prior SBCS participants and other small businesses on select email lists.
-The survey instrument is an online questionnaire that typically takes 6 to 12 minutes to complete, depending on the intensity of a firm’s search for financing.
+The SBCS uses a convenience sample of establishments.
+A diverse set of partner organizations that serve the small business community contact businesses in their networks to invite participation in the survey.1 The Federal Reserve Banks also directly contact prior SBCS participants and other small businesses from a variety of email lists.2 The survey instrument is an online questionnaire that typically takes 8 to 12 minutes to complete, depending on the intensity of a firm’s search for financing.
 The questionnaire uses question branching and flows based on responses to survey questions.
 For example, financing applicants receive a different line of questioning than nonapplicants.
 Therefore, the number of observations for each question varies by how many firms receive and complete a particular question.

 Weighting

-A sample for the SBCS is not selected randomly; thus, the SBCS may be subject to biases not present with surveys that do select firms randomly.
-For example, there are likely firms not on our contact lists, and this may lead to a noncoverage bias.
-To control for potential biases, the sample data are weighted so that the weighted distribution of firms in the SBCS matches the distribution of the firm population in the United States.
+Samples for the SBCS are not selected randomly; thus, the SBCS may be subject to biases that random sample surveys would not be subject to.
+For example, there are likely firms that are not on our contact lists, and this could lead to noncoverage bias.
+To control for some known potential biases, the sample data are weighted so that the weighted distribution of firms in the SBCS matches the distribution of the small firm population in the United States across a set of firm and owner characteristics.

 Race/ethnicity and gender imputation

 Not every respondent provides complete information on the gender, race, and/or ethnicity of their business’s owner(s).
 We need this information to correct for differences between the sample and the population data.
 To avoid losing these observations, we use a series of statistical models to impute the missing data.
-Generally, when the models predict with an accuracy of around 80 percent in out-of-sample tests, we use the predicted values from the models for the missing data.2 When the model outcomes are less certain, those data are not imputed, and the responses are dropped.
+Generally, when the models predict a given characteristic with an accuracy rate of around 80 percent, we use the predicted values from the models for the missing data.
+When the model’s accuracy rate is below that threshold, those data are not imputed, and the responses are dropped.
 After the models impute the data, we compare descriptive statistics of key survey questions with and without imputed data to ensure stability of estimates.
-In the final sample, five percent of nonemployer firm observations have imputed values for the gender, race, or ethnicity of a firm’s ownership.

 Comparisons across survey years